lterzic/minipilot/README.md

 Dependencies are located in the `lib` folder, usually as a git submodule, but they can be replaced with symlinks during local development.

 Protobuf source files are located in `protobuf` and are compiled during build (or manually) to `protobuf/out`.
-C++ protobuf output is then built as a static library which is linked to minipilot.
+C/C++ protobuf output is then built as a static library which is linked to minipilot.

 Documents describing the system as a whole, but also smaller parts in more detail can be found in `docs`.
 [Overview](docs/Overview.md) document should be used as a starting point for understanding the architecture of the software.

-Python notebooks which are used for formula derivations or signal analysis are found in the `python` folder.
-This folder has a [requirements.txt](python/requirements.txt) which can be used to install (`pip install -r requirements.txt`) all needed pip dependencies for running the scripts/notebooks.
+Python environment that should be used for all python scripts in this project is created in the `python/venv` folder during CMake configuration.
+This folder has a [packages.txt](python/packages.txt) which is used to install all needed pip dependencies for running the scripts/notebooks.

 ## Build
 This project is configured with a (currently) simple [CMake file](CMakeLists.txt).